Can you sell your hair for money?

-Although it is one of those crazy ways of making money!
+I admit, it is one of those weird and crazy ways of making money but people do it.

-But lots of people do it, and apparently there is a good market demand for it as well.
+Apparently, there is a good market demand for it.

-If you have lovely, long, luxurious hair which you are thinking of cutting short, you may be interested to know that you can sell your hair for some extra cash.
+If you have lovely, long, luxurious hair which you are thinking of cutting short, you may be interested in how you can make money selling your hair.

-Long hair can be time-consuming to maintain, and may be inconvenient or difficult to style in a hurry in today’s busy lifestyle.
+Long hair can be time-consuming to maintain.
+For some, it is also inconvenient or difficult to style in a hurry, especially in today’s busy lifestyle.

 Hair traders are willing to pay handsomely for your lovely locks.